Sustainability for Residents

 Collect Water in a Rain Barrel

 Have you ever thought about a rain barrel to provide a free irrigation option?
 Rain barrels capture rainwater from your roof for reuse in watering gardens.
 Rainwater is better for plants and soil because it is free from the salts, ions and fluoride found in tap water.
 Just as importantly, rain barrels capture water that otherwise would run off and could harm streams and rivers.
-You can also pick up a rain barrel during the Arbor Day Tree Sale.
+Order a rain barrel anytime with The Conservation Foundation or you can order one for pick up during the Arbor Day Tree Sale.

 Order your own rain barrel